orendaniel/cparus/README.md

 However it optimize the last call in a macro ( tail call ).

+CParus can also be used as a library, for details refer to repl.c

 # The 4 Laws of the Parus language

 if token is self evaluating: